 Colour communicates a theme, occasion or atmosphere.
-It makes an big impression about an artwork, for example, you could use warm colours to represent something completely different to an image using cold colours.
+It makes a big impression about an artwork, for example, you could use warm colours to represent something completely different to an image using cold colours.

 One image communicates a warm and vibrant setting, whilst the other communicates a cold, brisk and different connotation.

-James Gurney, author of ‘Colour and Light: A Guide for the Realist Painter’, a book that I love, says “Professor of chemistry Michel-Eugène Chevreul studied the perception of colours and demonstrated that colours can be understood only in relation to each other and that no colour exists in isolation.”
+James Gurney, author of ‘Colour and Light: A Guide for the Realist Painter‘, says “Professor of chemistry Michel-Eugène Chevreul studied the perception of colours and demonstrated that colours can be understood only in relation to each other and that no colour exists in isolation.”